BrockDSL/ArcGIS_Visualization/README.md

 1. Go to [https://arcgis.com](https://arcgis.com) and sign in to your ArcGIS Organization, brock.maps.arcgis.com > Brock university (when prompted with the Brock authentication page, enter your Brock credentials).
 2. Click **Map** at the top of the screen.
 3. Click **Add** and change the folder from **My Content** to **ArcGIS Online**.
-4. Enter the keywords "Chippewa tree tutorial" and click the plus sign to add the layer to your map.
+4. Enter the keywords "Chippawa tree tutorial" and click the plus sign to add the layer to your map.

    ![image of add layer in arcgis online](https://user-images.githubusercontent.com/45638590/228650762-ec325a71-09fc-43ba-b1ca-b7f921953ee8.png)